-12 Top-Rated Resorts near Santa Fe
+13 Top-Rated Resorts near Santa Fe, NM

 Accommodation options abound in Santa Fe.
 Whether you are on vacation with the family or a couple celebrating a romantic anniversary, this unique, all-adobe city has hotels and resorts for all kinds of holidays and price brackets, from budget to mid-range to high-end luxury.

 Santa Fe has a compact downtown that sprawls out from its central Plaza, where you'll find many restaurants, boutique shops, and some of the city's well-known art galleries.
 The rest of the galleries are on nearby Canyon Road, which is just a 10-minute walk from the Plaza and also hosts some top-notch restaurants.

-1 Inn of the Five Graces
+1. Inn of the Five Graces

 Accommodation: Inn of the Five Graces

-2 Four Seasons Resort Rancho Encantado Santa Fe
+2. Four Seasons Resort Rancho Encantado Santa Fe

 Accommodation: Four Seasons Resort Rancho Encantado Santa Fe

-3 Rosewood Inn of the Anasazi
+4. Rosewood Inn of the Anasazi

 Accommodation: Rosewood Inn of the Anasazi

-Accommodation: Sunrise Springs Spa Resort
+Accommodation: Ojo Santa Fe Spa Resort

-6 Hyatt Regency Tamaya Resort and Spa
+7. Hyatt Regency Tamaya Resort and Spa